 If you offer experiences that result in an NPS far above your industry average, then you’ll know that:

 But NPS is far more powerful than one simple metric.

 Within this exploration of all things Net Promoter Score we will define NPS, explain the nuts and bolts of calculating your NPS score, and break down the components of a Net Promoter Score survey.

 Let’s jump right in – feel free to click around to the section most valuable to you.

 Net promoter score, or NPS, is a customer experience management (CXM) metric designed to gauge customer loyalty by asking customers how likely they are to recommend a company on a scale of 0-10.

 “On a scale from 0-10, how likely are you to recommend this company to a friend or colleague?”

 Your scores, once gathered, are then divided into three groups: Promoters, Passives, and Detractors, according to the following criteria:

 These are unsatisfied customers that could potentially share negative feedback about your business.
 They’re also more likely to churn.

-These customers are indifferent about your company.
-But you’ll need to keep an eye on these customers because they’re at risk of becoming Detractors, which might lead to them churning.
+Passives are indifferent about your company.
+But you’ll need to keep an eye on these customers because they’re at risk of becoming Detractors, which might lead to increased customer churn.
 On the upside, you might be able to turn them into Promoters.